TechSwiftXYZ/timeswift/README.md

 TimeSwift is a timekeeping website with the aims of being private, swift and simple.
 Listed below are how these things have been achieved:

 ## Private
-We don't use Google Analytics or Google Ads and instead use Matomo (an open-source, privacy respecting alternative to GA) and currently don't use any ads (although will use privacy-respecting ones if we choose to ad adverts in the future).
+We don't use Google Analytics or Google Ads and instead use Matomo (an open-source, privacy respecting alternative to GA) and currently don't use any ads (although will use privacy-respecting ones if we choose to add advertisements in the future).
 We also don't collect any data.

 ## Speed
 Our website is fast as we don't have to load in cookies or trackers and we've cut down slowness as much as possible throughout our site.